alexH2456/TreePLE/README.md

 ## TreePLE

 As the core functionality, the TreePLE system allows to manage trees in an urban environment.
 TreePLE enables forecasting to analyze sustainability attributes in what-if scenarios to help implement a plan for urban forest management by scientists and urban foresters.
+See the [wiki](https://github.mcgill.ca/ECSE321-2018-Winter/Project-11/wiki) for additional info.

 ## Contributors